sav-che/TL-2/Authors/Arduino, Pietro {std. Ard.} (Suppl.).md

-> [!cite] BHL link: this entry starts at [page 151](https://www.biodiversitylibrary.org/item/103858#page/163/mode/1up) of TL-2 Suppl.
+> [!cite] BHL link: this entry starts at [page 151](https://www.biodiversitylibrary.org/page/33264878) of TL-2 Suppl.
 I.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 > [!example] See also [[Arduino, Pietro {std.
 Ard.}|first entry]] for this author

 ### Author

-\* Arduino, Pietro (1728-1805), Italian botanist and agriculturist, custos and ad interim (1757-1760) director of the Padova Botanical Garden, main occupation professor of agriculture (appointed 1763) and, from 1776 founder and director of the agrarian garden of Padova University. (*Ard.*).
+\* Arduino, Pietro (1728-1805), Italian botanist and agriculturist, custos and ad interim (1757-1760) director of the Padova Botanical Garden, main occupation professor of agriculture (appointed 1763) and, from 1776 founder and director of the agrarian garden of Padova University.
+**Abbreviated name**: *Ard.*

 #### Herbarium and types